abayta/kubernete-preemptible-cluster-gke/README.md

-# kubernete-preemptible-cluster-gke
-Deploy kubernetes cluster with preemptible instances on GKE
+Deploy kubernetes cluster with preemptible instances on GKE.

 ## Create clusters